Isotopes to Host In-Person Job Fair Saturday, January 24

 Albuquerque Isotopes News Release

-The Albuquerque Isotopes are hosting an in-person Job Fair on Saturday, January 24 from 10:00 am until 1:00 pm at Rio Grande Credit Union Field at Isotopes Park.
+The Albuquerque Isotopes are hosting an in-person Job Fair this Saturday from 10:00 am until 1:00 pm at Rio Grande Credit Union Field at Isotopes Park.
 The organization, along with stadium concessionaire Oak View Group (OVG) Hospitality, is looking to fill dozens of seasonal part-time positions needed to staff the nearly 100 scheduled events at the facility in 2026.

 Attendees to the Job Fair should access the facility via the glass doors next to the third base entrance on the west side of the ballpark.
 Free parking is available in Lot C, accessible from University Blvd.